Second Call for Project Proposals on COVID-19 and Distributed Ledger Technologies

 5.1 Notification and Acceptance.
 Applicants will be notified within 10 days from their submission and, if awarded, they will be required to confirm acceptance and start their project within 2 days.

 5.2 Starting Date.
-Starting date depend on the submission date, see 5.1.
+Starting date depends on the submission date, see 5.1.
 The final date for submitting applications is 18th July 2020.

 Applications should be submitted online using the electronic form at the bottom of this page.